Otus-DevOps-2019-11/vshender_infra/README.md

 - Code is formatted.
 - Several user ssh keys are added.
 - An `appuser_web` ssh key is added using GCP console.
 It's not visible by Terraform.
+- A `google_compute_project_metadata_item` resource is used in order to add ssh keys common to all instances.